Code-Institute-Submissions/WelshDan-fanzone/README.md

 Extra tests:

-- Adding a post doesn't save the supported team to the post but it does save it to the api
+- Adding a post doesn't save the supported team to the post but it does save it to the api - CORRECTED
 - Profile Page only shows the id of the supported team and not the team name.
 It does show the team name when a user tries to change it in Profile Edit

 Backend tests that were run include: